GreenFlag31/dropdown-library/README.md

-# ngx-modal-ease
+# ngx-dropdown-ease

 # Description

-ngx-modal-ease is a versatile Angular library providing a simple, performant, and accessible dropdown.
+ngx-dropdown-ease is a versatile Angular library providing a simple, performant, and accessible dropdown.
 This library supports single or multiple items selection, translation, keyboard navigation, and many other options.

 Support Angular version starts at v17.

 # Demo

-Live demonstration of the ngx-modal-ease library [here](https://greenflag31.github.io/dropdown-library/ngx-dropdown-ease).
+Live demonstration of the ngx-dropdown-ease library [here](https://greenflag31.github.io/dropdown-library/ngx-dropdown-ease).

 # Installation